-You can monitor bounce rate on your website through Google Analytics.
+You can monitor the bounce rate on your website through Google Analytics.
 Either as a website whole or on a page by page basis.
 Look at bounce rate in the following areas:

 Location – If your company is a local business serving customers in the UK, you should expect a high bounce rate from outside of the UK.
 If you are a local business, definitely segment your traffic to understand how traffic is performing within your local area and avoid it being skewed by irrelevant visits.

-Device – A desktop user, tablet user and a mobile user often have different intents.
-For example, we expect more people to bounce on a mobile device than a desktop/tablet user, because mobile users are often looking for specific info like an answer to a question versus casually browsing or shopping.
+Device – A desktop user, tablet user, and a mobile user often have different intents.
+For example, we expect more people to bounce on a mobile device than a desktop/tablet user because mobile users are often looking for specific info like an answer to a question versus casually browsing or shopping.

-New vs Returning – A returning visitor has different intent to a new visitor.
+New vs Returning – A returning visitor has a different intent to a new visitor.
 It is common for new visitors to have a higher bounce rate than returning visitors since they are less familiar with your brand or your website.
 You should segment your traffic to optimise individually for new visitors and returning visitors.